benjamincrozat/lumen-boilerplate/README.md

 ## Usage

 You can run this project on anything you want.
-From [Laravel Valet](https://laravel.com/docs/valet), [Laravel Homestead](https://laravel.com/docs/homestead), Docker, etc.
+From [Laravel Valet](https://laravel.com/docs/valet) to [Laravel Homestead](https://laravel.com/docs/homestead) to Docker, etc.

 ```bash
 composer create-project benjamincrozat/lumen-boilerplate example